gleam-lang/website/cheatsheets/gleam-for-php-users.md

 #### Gleam

-Gleam's custom types can be used in much the same way that structs are used in Elixir.
+Gleam's custom types can be used as structs.
 At runtime, they have a tuple representation and are compatible with Erlang records.

 ```gleam
 type Person {